dAnastasiia/daily-hogwarts/README.md

 - **On-launch Authentication Mechanism:** The app does not yet have a mechanism that automatically checks if the user is authenticated and redirects them to the home screen upon app launch if they are already logged in.

 ## Roadmap
+The following are potential areas to cover as the project develops.
+As this is a learning project, these are more like suggested directions for continued growth rather than set deliverables.

 - **Spellcasting Animations:** Future updates will include detailed animations to enhance the spellcasting experience.
 - **Theme & Language Preferences:** A mechanism (such as shared preferences) will be added to save the user's theme and language settings.
 - **App Icon:** Replace the default app icon with a custom Hogwarts-themed icon to enhance the visual identity of the app.
 - **Proper App Name Display:** Ensure the app displays the correct name "Daily Hogwarts" across all platforms (mobile and web).
 - **Splash Screen:** Implement a custom splash screen with a magical design to create a more immersive experience when launching the app.
+- **Screen Orientation Setup**: Configure screen orientation settings for a consistent user experience across all screens.
+- **Testing**: Integrate testing to improve app stability and ensure a bug-free user experience.